-You can help Lifeline and your fellow Australians by raising awareness of our services and important mental health issues.
+You can help Lifeline and your fellow Australians by raising awareness of our life saving services.

-The following campaigns aim to raise awareness and funds for suicide prevention, mental health and crisis support services provided by Lifeline across Australia.
+The following campaigns aim to raise funds and awareness for Lifeline's suicide prevention and crisis support services.

 Out of the Shadows